osilander/bacterial-genomics-intro/ngs-qc/index.rst

 Viewing the results
 ~~~~~~~~~~~~~~

 We will only perform a quick summary of the results here rather than the interactive |fastp| report we viewed earlier.
-For this we will use the simple but powerful ``seqtk`` program.
+For this we will aggain use the simple but powerful ``seqkit`` program.

 .. code-block:: bash

-    # install seqtk using conda (it is in the bioconda channel)
+    # install seqkit using conda (it is in the bioconda channel)
     # I'll let you do this on your own

-    # use seqtk on the unfiltered data
+    # use seqkit on the unfiltered data
-    seqtk stats -a unfilter.fastq
+    seqkit stats -a unfiltered.fastq

     # use seqtk on the filtered data
-    seqtk stats -a filtered.fastq
+    seqkit stats -a filtered.fastq

 .. todo::